 When Is a Designer Worth It on Your North Shore Project?

-Here are the situations where adding a designer typically pays back the fee on a North Shore project:
+These are the situations where adding a designer typically pays back the fee on a North Shore project:

-- You care about how the kitchen connects visually to adjacent spaces: a butler’s pantry, a mudroom, a beverage center, or an open living area
+- You care how the kitchen connects visually to adjacent spaces: a butler’s pantry, a mudroom, a beverage center, or an open living area

 For most full North Shore kitchen remodels, though, the project includes layout changes, custom or semi-custom cabinetry, premium finishes, and architectural detail, which is exactly where custom kitchen remodels with full cabinetry planning benefit from a designer in the lead.